authorityab/OpalMind/README.md

 - Run individual workspace tests using the commands listed in [Available Scripts](#available-scripts).

 ## Docker Deployment
-- Pull the published container: `docker compose pull` (override `OPALYTICS_IMAGE` to pin a specific tag if needed, defaults to `ghcr.io/authorityab/opalytics-api:latest`).
+- Pull the published container: `docker compose pull` (override `OPALMIND_IMAGE` to pin a specific tag if needed, defaults to `ghcr.io/authorityab/opalmind-api:latest`).
 The `Docker Image` GitHub Action automatically builds and pushes fresh images on every `main` push.
 - Launch locally: `docker compose up -d` (reads `.env` for Matomo/Opal secrets and exposes port `3000`).
 - Repo-based deploys (e.g., Portainer stacks) can rely on `stack.env` in the repo; override values through Portainer’s UI or commit a `.env` for environment-specific secrets.
 Make sure `docker-compose.yml` can see any additional env files you provide.
 - The API refuses to start if `OPAL_BEARER_TOKEN` is unset or still equal to the scaffold value—generate a unique token per environment and inject it via your secret manager.